THE MUSLALA PROJECT IS ABOUT CREATING PUBLIC ART WITHIN AND BETWEEN JERUSALEM’S MANY BORDERS

-YOU MAY REGISTER FOR OUR NEWSLETTER, GIVE US A “LIKE” ON FACEBOOK, OR JUST COME AND VISIT!
+REGISTER FOR OUR NEWSLETTER, GIVE US A “LIKE” ON FACEBOOK, OR JUST COME AND VISIT TO SEE FOR YOURSELF!

-Matan Israeli- Co manager and founder of Muslala (NP organization) since 2009, as well as the curator of the organization.
-Artist and creator, live and work in jerusalem.
-Graduated with a B.F.A from Bezalel.
-Curated projects in Mekudeshet, Israel Festival and more.
-Winner of the ministry of culture young artist award (2013)
+Matan Israeli- Co-manager and Founder of Muslala (NP organization) since 2009, as well as the curator of the organization.
+An artist and creator, Matan lives and works in Jerusalem.
+He graduated with a B.F.A from Bezalel, and curated projects in Mekudeshet, the Israel Festival, and more.
+He is the winner of the Ministry of Culture Young Artist award (2013).

-Daphna Yalon– Co founder of The Terrace, earth based artist, coordinator of Adamahi center at The Terrace, head of the community field in Muslala.
-Graduated with a B.F.A from Bezalel (1995) and M.F.A from Tasmania, Australia University (2007).
-Her work was exhibited in many places in israel and around the world.
+Daphna Yalon– Co-founder of The Terrace and an earth- based artist, Daphna is the coordinator of Adamahi center at The Terrace and head of the community field in Muslala.
+She graduated with a B.F.A from Bezalel (Class of 1995) and has an M.F.A from Tasmania, Australia University (2007).
+Her work has been exhibited in many places within Israel and around the world.

-Nili Parlamuter- Administrative manager of the organization since 2013, with broad experience in NP organizations in jerusalem (Hazira- performance art arena, Zik NP organization, Synapse etc.) Artist and painter and a book designer in self publishing.
+Nili Parlamuter- Administrative Manager of the organization since 2013, Nili has extensive experience working in NP organizations in Jerusalem (Hazira- performance art arena, Zik NP organization, Synapse etc.).
+She is also an artist, painter, and book designer in self-publishing.

-Ella Gil- Coordinator of Gag Eden center- a research and demonstration center for urban agriculture, green technologies and teaching tools of sustainability in the everyday life.
-Joined at Muslala in 2015, B.A in Biology and Environment.
-Currently studying for M.A at urban design. graduated a permaculture course.
+Ella Gil- Coordinator of Gag Eden Center, a research and demonstration center for urban agriculture and green technologies that provides tools for everyday sustainable living.
+Ella joined Muslala in 2015 and has a B.A in Biology and Environment.
+She is currently pursuing a master’s degree in urban design, and has completed a permaculture course.

-Nadav Oren- Operational manager at The Terrace- landscape engineer.
-Been active at The Terrace in various projects, independent gardner.
-Very committed to The Terrace and to its existing potential for research and urban innovation.
-Co planner in The Terrace developing.
+Nadav Oren- Operational Manager at The Terrace and Muslala’s Landscape Engineer.
+He has played an active role at The Terrace in various projects, and is an independent gardener.
+Nadav is very committed to The Terrace and to its existing potential for research and urban innovation.
+He is also Co-planner in The Terrace’s development process.

-Nir Yogev- one of the senior business owners of the Clal building, arrived at the building from the day it was founded.
-Owner and manager of a music shop “Effect”, active associate in the organization and an active creator of good relationships between the organization and tha Clal building business owners.
+Nir Yogev- One of the senior business owners of the Clal building, Nir arrived at the building the day it was founded.
+Owner and Manager of the music shop “Effect”, Nir is an associate in the organization and an active proponent of the positive relationships between the organization and the Clal building business owners.

-Lidia Meltin- A member in Muslala since 2012, was an administrative manager until 2013.
-Since then she has taken part as a member at the board.
-Culture activist in jerusalem and the founder of the “Bar Kayma” NP Organization- arts, music and peace, many of the jerusalem culture institutes are running through it.
+Lidia Meltin- A member of Muslala since 2012, Lidia was an Administrative Manager until 2013.
+Since then, she has taken on the role as a member of our board.
+Lidia is also a cultural activist in Jerusalem and the founder of the “Bar Kayma” NP Organization— arts, music, and peace, many of the Jerusalem cultural institutes are made possible through its support.

-Neomi Tzur- Social activist in the quality of environment area in israel, politician and the a former deputy mayor. was responsible for strategic planning, quality of environment sustainability and historic preservation of the city.
-Neomi led many public fights for the environment and in other social fields.
-Amongst them there was a fight against an urban expending on the expense of the Jerusalem forest area, that entailed an addition of 20,000 residential units in the west ring highway inside of the green forest.
-Along with her entrance to the city hall she led the recycling revolution in Jerusalem, and worked to embed the city nature in the urban planning system, alongside with nurturing meaningful open spaces, such as “emek hazvaim” and the railway park.
-Founder and chairman of the “Green Pilgrimage”.
+Neomi Tzur- A social activist working to improve the quality of the environment in Israel, as well as a politician and the former Deputy Mayor, Neomi was responsible for strategic planning, quality of environment sustainability, and the historic preservation of our city.
+She led many public protests on behalf of the environment, as well as other social fields, including one that fought urban expansion that would entail an addition of 20,000 residential units in the West Ring highway and inside of the green Jerusalem forest.
+In addition to her involvement at city hall, Neomi led the recycling revolution in Jerusalem, which worked to embed the city nature in the urban planning system, and nurture meaningful open spaces, such as “emek hazvaim” and the railway park.
+She is the Founder and Chairman of the “Green Pilgrimage”.

-Chen Tamir- Curator at the CCA- center of contemporary art in israel.
-M.F.A from Bard college in curating studies, B.F.A in visual arts and B.A in anthropology from the York university at Toronto.
+Chen Tamir- Curator at the CCA (Center of Contemporary Art in Israel), Chen has an M.F.A from Bard college in curating studies, a B.F.A in visual arts, and a B.A in anthropology from the York University of Toronto.